WILLA COX -- MAKING MY WORK

 To Make a Monotype

-I apply etching ink to a flat, rectangular metal plate using a wide variety of materials.
-When I am satisfied with the image I have created, I place a dampened sheet of paper over the plate then run it through an etching press.
+I apply etching ink or acrylic paint to a flat, rectangular metal, plastic, or gelatin plate using a wide variety of tools and materials.
+When I am satisfied with the image I have created, I place a dampened sheet of paper over the plate and then either print it by hand or run it through an etching press.
 This transfers the ink to the paper.
 As only one image is created, the process is called monotype.
 I often work in series of a particular place: Hawaiian waterfalls, oceans, and mountains; Bear Creek in Ashland, Oregon; the peach tree shadows on our garden fence; Central Park ponds, lakes, and trees; Chinese Scholar Rocks; clouds seen in our neighborhood and in Holland.
 While the size of my press limits me to a maximum paper size of 23x12 inches, I sometimes make multiple-panel pieces to increase the scale and engage in more complex compositions.

 To Make a Book